8dcc/linux-dotfiles/dotfiles/xbindkeysrc/README.md

-### xbindkeysrc
+# `xbindkeysrc`

+Copy this file to `~/.xbindkeysrc`.

-This file is used to map some keys that xorg could not recognize.
+This file is used to map some keys that Xorg could not recognize.
 In this case for a Fujitsu T4215 and a Lenovo Thinkpad T480.

-If xorg does not recognize some of your keys you can change it in this file.
+If Xorg does not recognize some of your keys you can change it in this file.
 For more information see the comments.

-Copy this file to `~/.xbindkeysrc`